Stonecold-Grincels/.github/profile/README.md

 <div align="center">

-Grinhack Development is a part of SCG.
+Grinhack Development is a part of SCG
 </div>